supr-ai/open_deep_research/README.md

 Open Agent Platform (OAP) is a UI from which non-technical users can build and configure their own agents.
 OAP is great for allowing users to configure the Deep Researcher with different MCP tools and search APIs that are best suited to their needs and the problems that they want to solve.

 We've deployed Open Deep Research to our public demo instance of OAP.
-All you need to do is add your API Keys, and you can test out the Deep Researcher for yourself!
+All you need to do is add your API Keys, and you can use the Deep Researcher for yourself!
 Try it out [here](https://oap.langchain.com)

 You can also deploy your own instance of OAP, and make your own custom agents (like Deep Researcher) available on it to your users.
 1. [Deploy Open Agent Platform](https://docs.oap.langchain.com/quickstart)